tayloraswift/jpeg/examples/README.md

 └────┴────┴────┴────┴────┴────┴────┴────┘  h
 ```

-To obtain the zigzag coordinate from a 2D grid coordinate using the static `JPEG.Table.Quantization.x(k:h:)` function, where `k` is the column index and `h` is the row index.
+To obtain the zigzag coordinate from a 2D grid coordinate, you use the static `JPEG.Table.Quantization.x(k:h:)` function, where `k` is the column index and `h` is the row index.

 We can print out the quantum values as a matrix like this: